William Kenner: Biography

+Personal life

+In November 1801, he married Mary Minor, daughter of wealthy local planter Stephen Minor.
+Stephen Minor, sometimes called Estevan Minor in documents, had been the last Spanish governor of Natchez.
+Mary Minor was 14 years old at the time of the wedding, and Kenner was 24.
+They moved to New Orleans shortly after the wedding.

+He had four sons who survived to adulthood Philip Minor Kenner, William Butler Kenner, George Rappele Kenner, and Duncan Farrar Kenner; some of their plantation land later became the town of Kenner, Louisiana.
+His daughter Frances Ann Kenner married New Orleans-based federal judge John Dick in 1823 but Judge Dick died of consumption in 1824.
+Frances remarried George Currie Duncan "of Liverpool" in 1825; they lived in New Orleans, he died in 1870, and she died in 1875.

 Historiography

 The Special Collections department of Louisiana State University Library holds William Kenner's papers.
 The New Orleans city archive has a William Kenner & Co. letterbook with business correspondence from 1822 to 1823.
 Portraits of William Kenner and Mary Minor Kenner were donated to the city of Kenner, Louisiana by descendant Minor Kenner Jr. in 1955, on the occasion of the city centennial.
 The portrait of William Kenner was attributed to Gilbert Stuart; the portrait of Mary Minor Kenner was painted by Jose deSalazar.
 The paintings were restored and unveiled at Kenner City Hall in 1958.